 - Groups must be supervised by at least one adult who shall be responsible for activities and behavior of group

 - A Group Use form must be submitted within two weeks of making reservation

 Parks with Group Camping Areas

 - Allis State Park Maximum 24 people

-- Camp Plymouth State Park Can accommodate smaller groups or larger gatherings of over 100
+- Camp Plymouth State Park Can accommodate smaller groups

-- Coolidge State Park Maximum of around 20 people
+- Coolidge State Park Maximum 24 people

 - Kettle Pond State Park